class4cxy/ALView/README.md

 # ALView
-ALView is not just autolayout, is a fast way to layout like html's flow layout.
+ALView is not just autolayout frameworkf, it's a fastest way to layout like html's flow layout.
 ## working...